Every hiker needs a Companion!

 It is available for sale online and at most outfitters, as well as bookstores that cater to outdoor interests.
 The book is edited by Robert "Sly" Sylvester with research by more than three dozen thru-hiker volunteers in 14 states, backed by the first-hand information of the trail's volunteer and staff maintainers and managers, as well as extensive information from the current edition of the A.T.
 Data Book.
 There are 288 pages with maps, illustrations, equipment-makers' toll-free numbers and trail town post office hours.

 Visit The ALDHA Store to buy this book online using credit, debit card or PayPal.
-Proceeds go directly towards hiker-related programs sponsored by ALDHA such as ALDHA Care, trail work trips, the Trail Days Hiker Feed, and the Appalachian Trail Conservancy.
+Proceeds go directly towards hiker-related programs sponsored by ALDHA such as ALDHA Care, trail work trips, and the Trail Days Hiker Feed.

 Current members can access the Companion in PDF on the Members Only Page.